Pennyw0rth/NetExec-Wiki/smb-protocol/enumeration/enumerate-shares-and-access.md

 ```

 {% hint style="info" %}
-By fare one of the most useful feature of nxc
+By far one of the most useful feature of nxc
 {% endhint %}

 If you want to filter only by readable or writable share